 Remote learning: letter to parentsUse our template letter to help you explain how your school will provide remote learning to pupils, and make clear the expectations on pupils and parents.
 Plus, see examples of letters from primary and secondary schools.

-Remote learning: self-evaluation form (SEF)Use our SEF to rate your school's remote learning provision against the DfE's expectations, evidence-based recommendations from the Education Endowment Foundation and advice from top school leaders.
+Remote learning: self-evaluation form (SEF)Use our SEF to rate your school's remote learning provision - it's based on the DfE's expectations and review framework, evidence-based recommendations from the Education Endowment Foundation and advice from top school leaders.
 The criteria here will help you identify areas for improvement, plan your next steps and review progress throughout the year.